Undergraduate Degree: Overview

 Typically, students declare their major during their sophomore year after completing most of their lower division General Education requirements.
 Lower division students who are undecided about their major may identify themselves as undeclared.
 Being undeclared provides the opportunity to explore a variety of courses in different areas of interest.
 Students who enter SF State as freshmen must declare a major by the time they complete 70 units.

 Some majors are identified as impacted.
 These majors are in high demand and more students than can be accommodated want to declare these areas of study as their majors.
-An impacted major includes supplemental admission requirements.
+An impacted major may include supplemental admission requirements.
 Requests to declare impacted majors must be received by the end of the initial filing period for the term for which new majors are being accepted.
-Continuing students who have earned 96 units or more may not apply to an impacted major.
+Continuing students who have earned 96 units or more may be prevented from changing into an impacted major.

 The following rules apply to all undergraduate majors:

-- Double Major Students may complete two majors only if both may be completed within 120 units.
+With careful academic planning, it may be possible for students to complete two majors.
+When possible, students are encouraged to complete both degrees without exceeding 120 units.
+Students who are significantly over 120 units may be monitored and required to meet with an academic advisor to track their degree progress.
 Students who complete two majors may apply for both degrees in a single commencement by submitting one degree application with approval from both major departments.
 No additional fee is required for the second application.

-Students may also elect to complete a minor if it is possible to complete the minor and major within 120 units.
+Students may also elect to complete a minor.
+Students are encouraged to complete the minor and major within 120 units.
 Like a major, the minor is a focused area of study; however, a minor does not require as many units.
 Currently, at SF State, only the Journalism major requires a minor to earn a bachelor's degree.

 The following policies apply to completion of an approved minor:

-- Duplicate Use of Credit Between Minor and GE.
-No limitations.
+- Duplicate Use of Credit Between Minor and GE

-Your major provides study in depth in one subject matter, often one directly related to a particular career.
-General Education (GE), on the other hand, involves study in breadth -- for acquiring knowledge and skills for a range of future experiences throughout life, for providing the intellectual agility to move from one career to another, and for making future contributions in a number of possible communities.
+Your major provides in-depth study in one subject matter, often one directly related to a particular career.
+General Education (GE), on the other hand, involves study in breadth -- for acquiring knowledge and skills for a range of future experiences throughout life, for providing the intellectual agility for moving from one career to another, and for making future contributions in a number of possible communities.
 The University requires students to complete 48 units of General Education requirements (GE).

 Area E, Lifelong Learning and Self-Development (LLD), gives students an opportunity to explore themselves and the ways in which they interact with the world around them.
 These classes can be upper or lower division.